What is Piece Rate Pay? A Guide for Employers

 2. 30 hours x $15 per hour = $450

 Employee A has made more than minimum wage, so you do not need to offer a differential.
-But Employee B has earned less than minimum wage, so you’ll need to pay an additional $150 to ensure they’ve made minimum wage.
+However, Employee B has earned less than the minimum wage, so you’ll need to pay an additional $150 to ensure they’ve reached the minimum wage.

 Things get a little trickier when your employee qualifies for overtime pay.
 Let’s take a closer look.